technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 // =============================================================================
 // The `(T...)` syntax is also taken into account, allowing a tuple to be passed
 // as a parameter to a Variadic Generic function.
-Two functions declarered with
+Two functions declared with
-// both `T` and `(T...)` syntax are different will participate in overload reso-
+// both `T` and `(T...)` syntax are different and will participate in overload
-// lution.
+// resolution.
 // =============================================================================

 func overloaded<T: variadic P1>(ts: T) { }